analogdevicesinc/precision-converters-firmware/projects/ad5933_console/README.txt

 --------------
 Required: SDP-K1 (or alternative MBED enabled controller board), recommend Digilent PMOD IA, USB cable.
-Connect the DIGILENT PMOD IA board to SDP-K1 board (or any other Mbed enabled controller board) using the SDP-120 or Arduino on-board connector (refer software wiki page to identify suitable interface) and short jumper-wires.
+Connect the DIGILENT PMOD IA board to SDP-K1 board (or any other Mbed enabled controller board) using the SDP-120 or Arduino on-board connector (refer software documentation page to identify suitable interface) and short jumper-wires.
 Connect SDP-K1 board to the PC using the USB cable.